thephpleague/csv/docs/9.0/writer/index.md

 <p class="message-notice">The addition of this new feature means the deprecation of <a href="/9.0/interoperability/rfc4180-field/">RFC4180Field</a>.</p>

-<p class="message-notice">You still need to set the newline sequence as shown below</p>
+<p class="message-notice">You still need to set the end of line sequence as shown below</p>

-## Handling newline
+## Handling end of line

-Because PHP's `fputcsv` implementation has a hardcoded `\n`, we need to be able to replace the last `LF` code with one supplied by the developer for more interoperability between CSV packages on different platforms.
-The newline sequence will be appended to each newly inserted CSV record.
+Because PHP's `fputcsv` implementation uses a hardcoded `\n`, we need to be able to replace the last `LF` code with one supplied by the developer for more interoperability between CSV packages on different platforms.
+The end of line sequence will be appended to each newly inserted CSV record.

 ### Description

-<p class="message-notice"><code>setEndOfline</code> and <code>getEndOfLine</code> are available since version <code>9.10.0</code>.</p>
+<p class="message-notice"><code>setEndOfline</code> and <code>getEndOfLine</code> are available since version
+<code>9.10.0</code>.</p>

 ```php
 public Writer::setEndOfline(string $sequence): self